Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 ## Preface

-When you start to enjoy the update system of Capgo, like me for my own apps, you will start to get the feeling "What if i whant more?"
+When you start to enjoy the update system of Capgo, like me for my apps, you will start to get the feeling "What if I want more?"

-I got the feeling too, but since i'm the maker of Capgo i was able to take a look !
+I got the feeling too, but since I'm the maker of Capgo, I was able to take a look!

-> Since all is open source you have this power too :)
+> Since all is open-source, you have this power too :)

-So the next pain i got in the app distribution process is to make other teammates test the updates !
+The next pain I got in the app distribution process is to make other teammates test the updates!

-With TestFlight, the issue is simple, bring people in your team and make them understand how to get it is time consuming !
+With TestFlight, the issue is simple, bring people in your team and make them understand how to get it is time-consuming!

-And of course each time you send to Apple you have a random review process by a bot who can take 5 min or 5 hours, you never know.
+And of course, each time you send to Apple you have a random review process by a bot who can take 5 min or 5 hours, you never know.

-I got many time my presentation delayed by this...
+I got many times my presentation delayed by this...

-And for Google this is even worst, the big mistery of my life, release a production version take less than 2 hours, but release a close beta take 1-2 days !
+And for Google this is even worse, the big mystery of my life, release a production version take less than 2 hours, but release a close beta take 1-2 days!

 ## Solution